Susegana: 1700s to the present

-In 1806, during the French occupation of Italy, a commune named San Salvador was established here, which later received the current name of Susegana.
 The centre was badly damaged by bombings during World War I. After the 1960s, it expanded as an industrial centre thanks to the Zanussi plant (modern Electrolux), producing home appliances.

 Main sights

 The Church of Visitazione della Beata Vergine (13th century, rebuilt most likely in the 15th century) houses an altarpiece by Il Pordenone (16th century) and 15th frescoes, rediscovered after restorations begun in 1984.
 It was damaged during World War I, and later restored.

 The Castello San Salvatore was begun in 1323 by Rambaldo III di Collalto and finished by his successor Schenella V. It has a double line of wall, enclosing an area of 32000 sqm.
 It was later enlarged and embellished, receiving the 17th century Palazzo Odoardo.
 It was nearly destroyed in the course of World War I by the Italian artillery, after the route of Caporetto.

 Remains of a Roman bridge, the Susegana Bridge, are on the Piave river and the Crevada stream.